 Preheat oven to 350 degrees.
 Toast the almonds in a large pan over medium heat, stirring constantly until they turn golden.
 Transfer them to a bowl to cool, then grind them in a food processor.

 While the nuts are cooling, prepare the batter.
 Cream the butter and sugar, then add the egg, milk, and almond extract and beat until you have a smooth batter.
+In a separate bowl combine flour, baking powder, and salt, then add to the wet ingredients and mix to combine.

 Butter a grooved almond cake pan and pour the ground nuts inside, shaking to coat all the sides.
 Discard the excess nuts.
 Pour in the batter, taking care not to disrupt the nuts, then bake until a toothpick inserted in the cake comes out clean, 40 to 55 minutes.